Maintain PostgreSQL

 password: "PASSWORD"

 2. Assign the user to groups.
-For example, the kingfisher-main target has the groups:
+For example, the kingfisher-main target includes the groups:

 kingfisher_process_read